yousef-jahani/lendo.ir-/README.md

 # lendo.ir-
-i used html , css ,bootstrap and jquery to make first page of lendo.ir
+i used html , css ,bootstrap and jquery to make first page of lendo.ir responsive.